wfleming/dotfiles/README.markdown

 # dotfiles

 These are configurations files & scripts I use for my laptop.
-I run [Arch Linux][], and some bits are Arch-specific but a lot of it is applicable to any
+This branch is for an installation of [Asahi Linux], but a lot of it is applicable to any \*nix distro.
-\*nix distro.

 ## My workflow